- frittle

 You can download the latest release of Frittle through the SourceForge.net Downloads page.
 There are 3 types of releases with each version:

 To run Frittle, you need to have a working Java Runtime Environment.
 If not, Get Java.
-Minimum Java 1.5 is required.
+At least Java 1.5 is required.
 Frittle does not come with a Graphical User Interface.
 You can play it using the command line or through any GUI that supports the XBoard protocol.
 Examples of such GUIs are WinBoard (Windows), XBoard (Linux) and Arena (Windows).
 For instructions on using Frittle with these GUIs see below.

 Simply open up your console/terminal to the directory in which you extracted Frittle and then type the following: